The blue spruce is a unique tree because it has a sky-blue color in addition to the beautiful needles. Such a combination is rare, even for conifers.

 Fertilize Blue spruce

-The first thing to do is apply a slow-release granular fertilizer.
+The next thing to do is to provide the tree with enough nutrients.
+Apply a slow-release fertilizer.
 These are usually made with a little more nitrogen than phosphorus and potassium.
-This combination works well for Blue Spruce, but make sure the product contains magnesium and iron.

-Avoid using the fertilizer too often (more than once a year) because this makes the spruce susceptible to diseases.
-Also, do not fertilize later than midsummer as this can cause new shoots to grow which may die during the winter.
-For more information check Should I fertilize my Blue spruce tree?
+Avoid using the fertilizer more than once a year because this makes the spruce susceptible to diseases.
+Also, do not fertilize later than midsummer, as this can cause new shoots to grow, which may die during the winter.

 Water with enough water

+Watering is also an essential part of the vigorous growth of the tree.
 You have to watch the soil in the root zone of the spruce.
-If the soil is more than 2 inches dry then water the spruce with 1-2 gallons of water.
+If the soil is more than 2 inches dry, water the spruce with 1-2 gallons.
 Larger trees will need more water.
-It is best to use a drip hose to slowly saturate the soil with water.

 However, you should avoid over-watering as this can lead to stunted growth of the spruce or even its death.
-Do not water the spruce until the soil is about 2 inches dry and do not use too much water.
+Do not water the spruce until the soil is about 2 inches dry, and do not use too much water.

 Mulch with organic material